University of East Anglia Boat Club: History

 In 2010, a new boathouse began construction at a cost of approximately £1,000,000.
 The second phase, completed in 2013, consisted of fitting out the first floor area, including toilets, changing rooms and shower facilities; gym/fitness areas; kitchen; educational/meeting area; and a first aid/office.
 The boathouse was finished in 2016.

 In 2024, former UEABC rower Samantha Redgrave won a silver medal at the 2024 Summer Olympics in Paris.

 Boats

 The boat club benefits from 15 km of rowable river with room for the club's eights including a 2 km straight.
 Smaller boats can access a longer stretch of the river and it is possible to row all the way to the east coast.

 The current boats within UEABC include five 8+s and five 4+s, including a Hudson USP8+ and Stämpfli 4+ for the top Men's crews, and a Filippi 8+ and Filippi 4+ for the top Women's crew.
-The Novice Men's crew enjoy using the Stampfli 8+ and the Women use a Wintech 8+, Sims 4+ and Janousek 4+.
+The Novice Men's crew use the Stampfli 8+ and the Women use a Wintech 8+, Sims 4+ and Janousek 4+.
 The boat club also has access to smaller boats, some which are shared with Norwich Rowing Club, along with coaching launches.